Christopher Love: Life

 Around the outbreak of the First English Civil War, Love preached as a lecturer at Tenterden, Kent, on the lawfulness of a defensive war.
 The authorities accused him of treason, but Love was again acquitted in court and was able to recover his court costs.
 Shortly afterward, Love was appointed as chaplain to Colonel John Venn's regiment, and became preacher to the garrison of Windsor Castle.

 On 23 January 1644, at Aldermanbury, London, Love received Presbyterian ordination from Thomas Horton.
 Love was one of the first preachers in England to receive this appointment.
 He then became the pastor of St Lawrence Jewry.
 According to William Maxwell Hetherington, Love was a superadded member of the Westminster Assembly.
-However, this assertion was questioned by Alexander Ferrier Mitchell, for lack of evidence and the more careful edition of the minutes of the Westminster Assembly by Chad van Dixhorn shows that Hetherington was in error and Love was not made a member of the Assembly.
+However, this assertion was questioned by Alexander Ferrier Mitchell, for lack of evidence and the more careful edition of the minutes of the Westminster Assembly by Chad van Dixhoorn shows that Hetherington was in error and Love was not made a member of the Assembly.

 On 31 January 1645, Love preached an inflammatory sermon in Uxbridge.
 This was the same day that the commissioners for the Treaty of Uxbridge arrived there.
 In his Vindication manuscript, Love claimed that his preaching there was accidental; however, the House of Commons voted to bring Love to London and confine him at the House during the negotiations.
 On 25 November 164, Love preached before the Commons; he did not receive the customary vote of thanks.
 His House sermon offended the Independents, who on gaining power in the House confined Love again.
 A House Committee for Plundered Ministers cited Love on two more occasions.
 Although Love was discharged, the English authorities watched his movements.